 A couple of months ago, I saw this traditional Chinese charcoal stove by the roadside near my house.
 Without hesitation, I took it home as it reminds me of my grandma’s stove and it brought back warm childhood memories.

 I grew up watching my grandma cook with this stove.
 When my brother and I were older she taught us how to light the charcoal stove.
 Back then, we would pour a bit of kerosene on the charcoal before using a matchstick to light it.
 Then we use a handheld fan made from palm leaves to fan the flames.
 And I remember my brother and I would get up early on a Saturday morning to light the charcoal stove to boil a big pot of soup for lunch.

-I kept this complimentary charcoal stove in the yard together with the rest of the empty flower pot.
-Recently, Sydelle asked me to cook something using this stove.
-Both my daughters think that this little stove is pretty fascinating.
+I kept this complimentary charcoal stove in the yard together with the rest of the empty flower pots.
+Recently, Sydelle asked me to cook something with this stove.
+Both my daughters thought that this little stove was kind of fascinating.

 After one and a half hours, the chicken soup is ready and it smells amazing.